-WRTI presents a special two-week series on The Philadelphia Orchestra in Concert, beginning Sunday, March 22 at 1 p.m. on WRTI 90.1, and Monday, March 23 at 7 p.m. on WRTI HD-2.
-The Philadelphia Orchestra at 125 celebrates the 125th anniversary season of this storied ensemble, examining the evolution of “the Philadelphia Sound” through the performances and comments of the conductors who have nurtured it.
+Join us on Sunday, June 28 at 1 p.m. on WRTI 90.1, and Monday, June 29 at 7 p.m. on WRTI HD-2 for an encore presentation: Part Two of The Philadelphia Orchestra at 125, which celebrates a milestone, examining the evolution of “the Philadelphia Sound” through the performances and comments of the conductors who have nurtured it.

 It’s been great fun for me personally to put these programs together, combing through these fascinating conversations and poring over the fantastic archive of performances available.
 For a long period the Philadelphians were the world’s most recorded ensemble, offering a rich resource to draw on.
 The Orchestra’s own live performances, some released commercially and others from WRTI’s broadcast archive, bring their own piquant flavors to the menu.